-The Ocean Spray Galapagos catamaran offers great performance and comfort.
+The Ocean Spray Galapagos catamaran offers excellent performance and comfort.
 The elegant design includes a huge sundeck, Jacuzzi and spacious cabins each with private balcony.
 Her speed, comfort, top guides and itinerary will make Ocean Spray perfect for your luxury Galapagos cruise.
-Cruise itineraries on the Ocean Spray range from a 4-day introduction to the Galapagos to a 15-day mega cruise where you’ll thoroughly explore the Galapagos from end-to-end.
+Routes on the Ocean Spray range from a 4-day introduction to the Galapagos to a 15-day mega journey where you’ll thoroughly explore the Galapagos from end-to-end.
 During your cruise, you will have zodiac rides, hiking, snorkelling and swimming opportunities.
 This will help not only to see the unique landscapes of the archipelago but the extraordinary wildlife.

 Explore the remarkable Galapagos with the selected guides who are knowledgeable about biology and ecology in addition to having excellent language skills and client reviews.
-The use of snorkelling gear and wetsuits is included and kayaks are also available for use.
+It includes the use of snorkelling gear, wetsuits and kayaks.

 Morning arrival to Baltra Island by plane and immediate transfer to the dock to board your cruise.
 Welcome introductory briefing and lunch.